 Identify if the trailer has air-ride suspension

 Most trailers have air-ride suspension to smooth out transportation for the driver and protect the product inside.
 However, trailers with air-ride suspension tend to be more susceptible to vertical and horizontal trailer movement as a forklift enters and exits the trailer.
 This can lead to trailer creep and eventually trailer separation.
 It’s important for forklift operators to know the set up so they can load and unload in a way that minimizes this movement.

 Taking a few minutes to inspect trailers at the loading dock can identify risks and potential hazards.
-Material handling employees can use the proper precautions if these risks are knowns ahead of time.
+And using a pre-trip inspection form, like a trailer inspection checklist, can help to streamline things.
+Material handling employees can use the proper precautions if these risks are known ahead of time.
 If trailers are deemed too dangerous, it can help save the misfortune of a tragic accident.